sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

      plt.ylabel("Coverage")
      plt.savefig('coverage_spec_A.pdf')

 To compare the effect of the used simulation surface on the result and also compare to the result of the mean-field model in the following a plot is shown with surface sizes of (5x5), (10x10) and (100x10) corresponding to 25, 100 and 1000 surface sites respectively.
-Also shown is the result of a very simple first-reaction kinetic MonteCarlo code with 1000 sites.

 .. image:: ../images/compare_MF_kMC.pdf